ivanos/dobby_core_lib/README.md

 - Erlang R17+

 ## Building
-If you want to connect to the dobby Erlang shell using ssh, you must generate keys in deps/erl_sshd.
+If you want to connect to the dobby Erlang shell using ssh with keys, you must generate keys in `deps/erl_sshd`.
 ```
 % rebar get-deps
 % rebar compile